la2050/archive/_projects/2016/safe-support-helping-for-those-affected-by-traumatic-traffic-collisions.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  There is a traffic collision every ten minutes in Los Angeles; these physically, mentally, and emotionally traumatic experiences impact 52,000 survivors and their loved ones every year.
+SAFE Support provides a support group, practical resources, and important advocacy for these “victims of traffic.”
+Our experts help survivors heal from injuries, navigate the legal process, manage their daily lives, repair their mental health, and use their experiences to affect meaningful change.
 project_impact: >-
   ["Social & emotional support","Government responsiveness to residents’ needs","Rates of volunteerism"]